-Proposal review for small proposals, those requesting <25 hours, will now be done using distributed peer review i.e. the reviewing will be done by the PIs submitting such proposals.
+You can select an unlimited number of Co-Is in a similar way, provided that they have previously registered with the ALMA Science Portal.
+Please make sure they do so at least 24 hours prior to the submission deadline.
+If you have a long list of Co-Is you may prefer to add them from a proposal previously saved on disk using the Add from proposal button.
+Proposal review for proposals that are neither Larg Programs ot ToOs, will be done using distributed peer review i.e. the reviewing will be done by the PIs submitting such proposals.
 Unless Large Program is selected, the OT will require that one of the investigators be selected as a proposal reviewer.
 If this person is the PI and does not have a PhD, a mentor can be named who would assist the PI with the reviewing.